stomt/stomt-unity-sdk/README.md

 <img alt="Adjust target bubble" src="http://schukies.io/images/stomt/targetname.gif" />

+* Stomts are not sent out on Android: change the API Compatibility Level from `.NET 2.0 Subset` to `.NET 2.0` in the Player Settings.

 ## Contribution

 We would love to see you contributing to this project.
 Feel free to fork it and send in your pull requests!
 Visit the [project on STOMT](https://www.stomt.com/stomt-unity) to support with your ideas, wishes and feedback.